CiscoSE/TDM-to-IP-On-Ramp/README.md

 4. This script uses routing protocol OSPF since the test bench in the lab uses it.

-5. This script uses SyncE for network clock synchronization (covers for IOS-XE device, no network clock setup done for IOS-XR).
+5. This script uses SyncE for network clock synchronization.

 6. It takes input data from an Excel file with a specific format.
 The information should be placed at the correct row/column so that the script can parse the information accordingly.